POSTPONED - RDS Craft Awards

 Irish craft is something to be proud of and the RDS is delighted to play our part in supporting this creative industry.

-The RDS Craft Awards has contributed significantly to the development and growth of the craft sector in Ireland for decades.
+The RDS Craft Awards (formerly the RDS Crafts Competition) has contributed significantly to the development and growth of the craft sector in Ireland for decades.
 Every year following a competitive process, five emerging Irish craft makers are awarded significant bursaries of €10,000 each at a formative stage in their careers.

 These five significant RDS bursaries are for the development of business and craft skills for those pursuing a professional career in the sector.
 The award can be spent on further education and training, research, development of new work, mentoring, purchase of equipment, studio improvements, website and residencies.
 These winners will also have the opportunity show their work to the public on a free stand (value €2,000) at Gifted – The Contemporary Craft & Design Fair which take place annually in the RDS.

-To be eligible to apply for the RDS Craft Awards, emerging craft makers must have won a DCCoI Future Makers Award or Support in the preceding year The DCCoI's Future Makers Awards & Supports programme which provides cash supports for students and emerging crafts & design practitioners – is the qualifying competition for the RDS Craft Awards.
-This provides makers with the opportunity to demonstrate the progression of their skills and body of work in the year since winning Future Makers.
+The Design & Craft Council of Ireland's Future Makers Awards & Supports programme which provides cash supports for students and emerging crafts & design practitioners – is the qualifying competition for the RDS Craft Awards.

 RDS Craft Awards Judging Panel